wp-plugins/hb-audio-gallery-lite/readme.txt

 === HB AUDIO GALLERY LITE ===

-A simple and responsive audio player which supports custom post type, multiple short codes on single post or page.
+A HTML5, simple and responsive audio player which supports custom post type, multiple short codes on single post or page and runs on all Browsers as well as on mobile platforms.

 Contributors: Team HBWEBSOL
 Donate link: http://plugins.hbwebsol.com/buy-me-a-cup-of-tea